Menatic007/Menatic-Buster/README.md

 - ./MenaticBuster -u <target_url> -w <path/to/wordlist>

-- To use extensions and more features use the help menu and enter commands the respective command.
+- To use extensions and more features use the help menu and enter the respective command.

 - Help Menu: